vistadataproject/documents/README.md

 PM | 4 |  Monthly Progress Report  | &nbsp; | includes project status and financial management reporting | &nbsp; |  Monthly | 5.2
 PM | 5 |  Quarterly Strategic Communications Message  | documents | project progress and feasibility of transition to production | &nbsp; | Quarterly | 5.2
 &nbsp; ||||||

-### Notes

-  * Enumerated above are 27 technical deliverables within four tracks ( _VDM_, _MVDM_, _MVDMmap_, and _Infrastructure_).
-  * Deliverables E1-4 are required but not explicitly enumerated in the PWS.
-  * Deliverable #’s have gaps.
-The following PWS deliverables were retired as redundant or out of scope per government determination: 6, 16, 17, 20-24, 26, 27, 29-31, 34, 37, 38
-  * __There is a substantial difference in complexity between read-only and read-write models and implementations.__ To write anything demands knowledge of rules that go beyond the demands of reading.
-As a result, both VDM and MVDM models and packages will be delivered in two phases, with read coming first.
-    * __VDM "Read"__ and its package (#7.1 and #E1.1) are due in Q1; Deliverables #8, #15, #18, #19, #25, #33 only require such read-only functionality and are due in Q2
-    * __MVDM "Read"__ and its module (#10.1 and #11.1) are due in Q2: Deliverables #28, #36 and all of track D rely only on MVDM ("Read").
-    * Read-only VDM and by extension MVDM will expand on open source [FMQL](https://github.com/caregraf/FMQL)